 WHAT IS UKGF?

 UKGF is run by UK Games Talent and Finance CIC.
 UKGTF is a community interest company that has been established to help develop the UK games development sector, particularly at the early stage.
 We are not for profit and do not have share capital.
-Since 2015 we’ve helped to bring together a community of over 6,000 UK games developers, supporting them to grow their talent and creativity with funding from the UK Government.
+Since 2015 we’ve helped to bring together a community of close to 8,000 UK games developers, supporting them to grow their talent and creativity with funding from the UK Government.

 Our aim is to boost the UK’s games business and talent ecosystem.
 We want our funding to create jobs, promote diverse new teams, enhance skills and increase the amount of new games IPs in the UK.
 In short, we’re working to support the UK’s early-stage games development community.